 In 2020, a group of investigative journalists “Our Money” published an extract from the state register of rights to real estate, which states that Gulliver owes $537.2 million to Oschadbank and $137.8 million to Ukreximbank. (i.e. in total – $675 million).
 The total debt for Polishchuk’s project to two state banks reached $674.99 million.

-Exactly!
-Despite the bad credit history of Polishchuk and Guliver, Oschadbank, led by Andrei Pyshny, not only delayed the repayment of the debt, but even increased the terms of the loan.
+That's right!
+Despite the bad credit history of Polishchuk and Guliver, Oschadbank, headed by Andrei Pyshny, not only delayed the repayment of the debt, but even increased the loan terms.

 What did this agreement mean for Polishchuk in the realities of Ukrainian business?
 Restructuring until 2044 can actually be interpreted as saying that the loan will never be repaid.
 The interest rates provided were also frankly unmarketable.
 Even the most profitable legal business in Ukraine could not receive such a generous offer.
 Typically, such agreements for state-owned banks indicate corruption.